ANDREW COTRUPI, DEFENSE ATTORNEY OF HAMPTON, NH

 • Injured?

-Without question the most frequent interaction with the Police for typical working people is being pulled over for a minor motor vehicle infraction.
-Sometimes this leads to an investigation for possible impaired driving.
-A person is quickly asked a few questions, instructed to get out of the car and do gymnastics on the side of the road called "Field Sobriety Tests".
-You think you did fine, considering your nerves are frayed, your age, physical characteristics, the weather and the fact you are likely not an Olympic athlete.
-The officer however deems you a "failure", and you are arrested.
-Something you never thought would happen to you, has happened.
+Without a doubt, the most common interaction working people have with the police is being pulled over for a minor traffic violation.
+Sometimes, this leads to an investigation for possible impaired driving.
+You may be quickly asked a few questions, instructed to get out of the car, and perform what's known as 'Field Sobriety Tests'—essentially roadside gymnastics.
+You think you did well, considering your frayed nerves, age, physical condition, the weather, and the fact that you're not an Olympic athlete.
+However, the officer deems you a 'failure,' and you are arrested.
+Something you never thought would happen to you has just happened.

-Before you get on-line and read every article about DWI/OUI (the terms are the same) you can find, or call your brother in California who once got a DWI years ago, pause.
-Contact a trusted friend who lives in the area, who do they go to for advise?
-The lawyers who specialize in wills and trust, corporate law or real-estate, who do they use or recommend? (run away if they tell you to use there "new crackerjack" associate who is "really interested" in criminal defense) Do you know any court staff or law-enforcement in the area for a recommendation?
-These are the paths most take in finding this office and one that is based on experience and competence, not a flashy website or telling prospective clients only what they want to hear.
+Before you go online and read every article about DWI/OUI (the terms are the same), or call your brother in California who got a DWI years ago, take a moment and pause.
+Reach out to a trusted friend in your area—who do they turn to for advice?
+Ask lawyers who specialize in wills, trusts, corporate law, or real estate—who do they use or recommend?
+(Run the other way if they suggest their 'new crackerjack' associate who is 'really interested' in criminal defense.)
+Do you know any court staff or law enforcement in your area who could offer a recommendation?
+These are the usual paths people take to find a legal office based on experience and competence, not on a flashy website or someone telling clients only what they want to hear.

-Your case is unique, no two cases are the same.
-The results an experienced criminal defense attorney can obtain for you may hinge on minor facts you deem not relevant.
-The following is just an overview of the law, but it is critical to get fact-specific advise as quickly as possible.
+Your case is unique—no two cases are the same.
+The results an experienced criminal defense attorney can achieve for you may depend on minor details you might not realize are important.
+The following is an overview of the law, but it's crucial to get advice tailored to your specific facts as quickly as possible.
+If you have not yet contacted a lawyer, give us a call or submit your information on our contact page.

 AN OVERVIEW OF DRIVING WHILE INTOXICATED IN NEW HAMPSHIRE